 Director of Education

-Kevin earned his B.A. in Theatre Arts from the University of Richmond in Virginia and his M.A. with an emphasis in writing and directing for the theatre from Bowling Green State University in Ohio.
+Kevin Cook earned his B.A. in Theatre Arts from the University of Richmond in Virginia and his M.A. with an emphasis in writing and directing for the stage from Bowling Green State University in Ohio.
 Kevin spent many years touring as a professional actor before settling down to teach acting as well as to create and manage theatre productions.
-Kevin’s theatre management includes productions with Penn and Teller, Kathy Bates, Farrah Fawcett, Gary Sinese, Lynn Redgrave, John Mahoney and Holly Hunter (all NYC), Sheena Easton (Las Vegas), David Cassidy (Las Vegas, National and International Tours) as well as one of the largest production shows in the world MGM Grand’s EFX (Las Vegas).
-Kevin wrote the book for GET HAPPY one of the definitive works on the songwriter Harold Arlen and won Winter Haven’s National Playwriting Award for Best Musical for the children’s fantasy A DRAGON’S TALE!
-Along with composer and arranger, Denis Kashoid, Kevin has recently written the children’s musicals COOL YULE TIDINGS – A WORLDLY CELEBRATION, TOY TROUBLE, THE PIED PIPER OF POSSUM KINGDOM and an adaptation of Hans Christian Andersen’s The Emperor’s New Clothes called THE ROCKER’S NEW RAGS.
-Denis and Kevin are currently creating a musical theatre adaptation of Dracula scheduled to open in Dallas in July of 2013.
+Kevin’s theatre management includes productions with Penn and Teller, Kathy Bates, Farrah Fawcett, Gary Sinese, Lynn Redgrave, John Mahoney and Holly Hunter (all NYC), Sheena Easton (Las Vegas), David Cassidy (Las Vegas, National and International Tours) as well as one of the largest production shows to be staged, MGM Grand’s EFX (Las Vegas).
+Kevin wrote the book for GET HAPPY celebrating the songwriter Harold Arlen and won Winter Haven’s National Playwriting Award for Best Musical for the children’s fantasy A DRAGON’S TALE!
+For DSM Academy, Kevin has directed such shows as PIPPIN, MUSIC MAN, JR., LITTLE MERMAID, ANNIE, ARISTOCATS, SCHOOOLHOUSE ROCK LIVE, FAME, SEUSSICAL, 101 DALMATIONS, A YEAR WITH FROG AND TOAD, ROCK MUSICALS, WILLY WONKA, BROADWAY MASHUP, THE JUNGLE BOOK, BIG BAD MUSICALS, BEAUTY AND THE BEAST, JR., XANADU, OLIVER and BUGSY MALONE.
+Along with composer, Denis Kashoid, Kevin has written numerous musicals for the students of DSM Academy including the holiday shows COOL YULE TIDINGS and TOY TROUBLE as well as THE PIED PIPER OF POSSUM KINGDOM, THE ROCKER’S NEW RAGS and SHINE.
+Advanced Academy students will premier a new Cook/Kashoid musical this spring about the building of America during the years 1837-1865 titled STRONG WINGS FLY.
+Kevin and the staff of DSM Academy are dedicated to teaching the performing arts for fun and professionally.

 Acting, Lyric Interpretation